Our Safety Protocols

 During this new normal with COVID-19 we ask our patients and families for the following:

 - Complete the online COVID screening form prior to your appointment.
+Click here to access the form.

 - Please limit the number of family members attending appointments to only those necessary.